Exporting Workspace Snapshots

 Before you start, do the following:

-• Obtain an API token by creating a technical user with admin permissions.
+• Get an API token by creating a technical user with admin permissions.
 For instructions, see Create a Technical User.

-• Learn how to authenticate to LeanIX services.
-For more information, see Authentication to LeanIX Services.
+• Learn how to authenticate to SAP LeanIX services.
+For details, see Authentication to SAP LeanIX Services.

 • Get the ID of your workspace.
 To do that, in the administration area, navigate to the API Tokens section, then copy the WorkspaceId value.